Tutorial, Thesis, and Colloquia

 Much of the semester will be devoted to independent study, note taking, and the production of the first draft.
 Meetings with the advisor and/or reader are extremely important in the early sessions when the content, organization, and style are taking shape.
 Regular weekly meetings with the advisor are strongly recommended.

-A listing of theses completed by honors program graduates is available.
+A listing of theses completed by Honors College graduates is available.
 Bound copies of these theses are kept in the Honors Lounge.
+Honors Theses can always be found in the digital commons which can be found on on the library's website.

 It is a good idea to think of the thesis as a series of chapters.
 A rough draft of each chapter should be submitted to the advisor and reader for suggestions and comments.
 In short, the process of writing, accepting criticism, and making revisions should be ongoing throughout the semester.
 At any stage, the advisor may wish to consult with the reader.
 Students should keep notes on all sources and references, and document all work.
 The thesis should be read for grammatical and stylistic correctness as well as content.
 The final paper must confirm to standard English and all technical errors such as sentence fragments, run-ons, tense shifts, agreement errors, and punctuation errors must be corrected.
 The final form of the thesis should comply with the Modern Language Association Style Sheet, MLA Handbook for Writers Research Paper, Theses and Dissertations, or with a model recommended by journals in the discipline.
 Copies of the final draft should be submitted simultaneously to the advisor and reader, who will then consult on revisions and grading.
 The reader does render a significant second opinion which must be taken into account.
 The final grade roster must be signed by both the advisor and reader.
 In addition, the reader's review is presented as a written one-page critique that is attached to the thesis.

-The ORIGINAL copy of the completed thesis, signed by the advisor and reader, along with the reader's critique and a completed abstract form, must be hand delivered by the student to the Honors Program Office by the date specified on the thesis acceptance form.
+The ORIGINAL copy of the completed thesis, signed by the advisor and reader, along with the reader's critique and a completed abstract form, must be hand delivered by the student to the Honors College Office by a specified date on the thesis acceptance form.
 The director will then approve the honors citation on the diploma.